KerenLab/CellTune-App/docs/documentation/populations.md

 When populations are available you will see their names, colors, and a visibility icon for toggling the population on/off.
 ![View_Prediction_Populations](/assets/documentation/View_Prediction_Populations.png)

+If a cell is selected, the populations it is assigned to will be highlighted in the populations panel.
+Clicking on a population when a cell is selected will assign the cell to that population.
+It will also by default remove other assignments in the same population set, unless you hold `Cmd` for multi-selection. `Cmd` can also be used to deselect a population.

+If a cell is not selected, then populations can be clicked on and selected for use in gating population filter.
+You can also select a range of populations with `Shift` and select all with `Cmd + A`.

 ### Populations Info